 Development within the proposed subdivision would connect to potable water and wastewater facilities.
-Stormwater for the proposed development would be conveyed to two retention basins to be located in the southwestern portion and north eastern portion of the subject property.
+Stormwater for the proposed development would be conveyed to and treated by four (4) retention basins to be located along the project's perimeter to the east, south, and west.
 An analysis of the development's impact on other public facilities, including transportation, potable water, sanitary sewer, solid waste, and public schools, is provided within this report.